qodeinvestments/Swan-Documentation/Systems/100_Baggers/Linc Ltd/readme.md

 2. Focus on higher margin products.
 Most developments under the pentatonic portfolio: 3 products to be launch in FY24.
 See the PAT margin change YoY [here.](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Systems/100_Baggers/github_pages/Financial%20Graphs/PAT%20Margins.png)
 3. Stationery Products: Using the Deli brand, they will make bigger inroads.
 FY23 Deli Sales: 25Crores will take this to 75Crores by FY25.
 4. Step up Existing Capacity to match the demand: Currently they employ 1200 female workers.
+5. Environmental, Social & Governance: Substituting plastic wrapper packaging with paper bulk packaging.
+Working on recycling of used pens.

 <h4>3.2 Three main ideas: </h4>